About Us

 Initial Phase (1997 - Early 2000s)

-Service Offerings: Masslocal was established in 1997 as a provider of prepaid residential telephone services under a resale agreement with Bell Atlantic, now Verizon Communications, Inc. Primarily, the business resold voice communication services (local and long-distance) using the incumbent local exchange carrier’s network.
-This involved using traditional analog telephone lines and TDM (time-division multiplexing) trunks.
-The residential telephone service became the company’s primary product, and Masslocal steadily expanded over the course of several years, increasing in size and capacity.
+Service Offerings: MassLocal was established in 1997 as a provider of prepaid residential telephone services under a resale agreement with Bell Atlantic, now Verizon Communications, Inc. Primarily, the business resold voice communication services (local and long-distance) using the incumbent local exchange carrier’s infrastructure.
+The wire network was composed of traditional copper, analog telephone lines and TDM (time-division multiplexing) trunks.
+Residential telephone service became the company’s primary product, and MassLocal steadily expanded over several years, increasing in size and capacity.

 Transitional Phase (Mid-2000s - Early 2010s)